dsmsuite/dsmsuite.github.io/about.md

 The aim of the DSM tool suite is to offer a free solution and thereby significantly lowering the  threshold for applying DSMs.

-## DSM tool suite goals
+## Goals

-The goals of the DSM suite are:
+The goals of the DSM tool suite are:
 * To provide a free open source tool suite for DSM visualization.
 * To support a number of well known programming languages and environments.
 * To allow for easy extension to support other programming languages and environments.